Updated: May 10

 Identify what bad habits set you back in life.
 Not only is it important to identify what you want to change, but also why?
 Ask yourself how changing this habit can improve your life.

 Tip #3 - Replace bad habits with good habits

 The best way to eliminate a bad habit is by replacing it with a new one.
-People create habits because it is beneficial to them in some way, whether it is to cope with stress or express yourself.
-Replacing a bad habit with a good habit that provides similar benefits can assist you in reducing and eventually eliminating the bad habit all together.
+People create habits because it is beneficial to them in some way, whether it is to cope with stress or express themselves.
+Replacing a bad habit with a good habit that provides similar benefits can assist you in reducing and eventually eliminating the bad habit altogether.
 For example: If your bad habit is eating junk food you might make adjustments by eating healthy snacks.